SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-30-silverlight-xna-a-tale-of-two-cities.markdown

 An XNA Game based Code behind

-Here you can see a set of XNA variables, a basic constructor plus the Draw and update loops.&nbsp; main difference of course is that you have to manually hook up the Update and Draw loops (because you are running off a Silverlight timer, not a Game class timer, but I’ll come to that later).
+Here you can see a set of XNA variables, a basic constructor plus the Draw and update loops.  main difference of course is that you have to manually hook up the Update and Draw loops (because you are running off a Silverlight timer, not a Game class timer, but I’ll come to that later).

 So from an XNA dev perspective things look almost exactly the same, although as some are pointing out we have initially lost our game components ([The App Hub has already solved with a little work around](http://create.msdn.com/en-US/education/catalog/sample/silverlight_xna_game_components)), for services we now have the power of dependency injection and IoC (If you do not know what these are….
-Good luck.&nbsp; I will cover them another time)
+Good luck.
+I will cover them another time)

 SO what is running all this behind the covers, welcome to the App.XAML and it is code behind (App.XAML is the same as program.cs in XNA speak)